gomachan46/react-redux-boilerplate/README.md

 `React Redux Starter Kit` is very cool starter-kit.

-But, it is difficult to beginner like me ;)
+But, it is difficult to use for beginner like me ;)

 This boilerplate is so simple.
 (Because it is made from official example!)